robnolen/aws-security-workshops/threat-detection-wksp/docs/04-review-and-discussion.md

 ## Cleanup
 In order to prevent charges to your account we recommend cleaning up the infrastructure that was created.
 If you plan to keep things running so you can examine the lab a bit more please remember to do the cleanup when you are done.
 It is very easy to leave things running in an AWS account, forgot about it, and then accrue charges.

-> You will need manually delete some resources before you delete the CloudFormation stacks so please do the following steps in order.
+> You will need to manually delete some resources before you delete the CloudFormation stacks so please do the following steps in order.

-1. Delete the IAM Role for the compromised EC2 instance
+1. Delete the IAM Role for the compromised EC2 instance and the Service-Linked Role for Inspector (if you didn't already have this Role created).
 	* Go to [AWS IAM](https://console.aws.amazon.com/iam/) console.
 	* Click on **Roles**
 	* Search for the role named **threat-detection-wksp-compromised-ec2**.
 	* Click the check box next to it and click **Delete**.
+	* Repeat for the second role.

 2. Delete all three S3 buckets created by the Module 1 CloudFormation template (the buckets that start with **threat-detection-wksp** and end with **-data**, **-threatlist** and **-logs**)
 	* Go to [Amazon S3](https://s3.console.aws.amazon.com/s3/home?region=us-west-2) console.